email@example.com or (757) 220-6140

 What's New?
 Watch an informational video - New Recycling Program

-New schedule - Collection will be every other Wednesday.
+Collection Schedule - Recycling is collected every other Wednesday.
 The City of Williamsburg is on the RED route.
 Call 220-6140 if you would like a calendar mailed to you.
 Or print a Collection Calendar for your records.
-Here are the collection dates July 2015 through June 2016:
+Here are the collection dates July 2016 through June 2017:

 New recycling carts - Recycling carts have been delivered and assigned to each resident.
-The carts are the property of our new recycling hauler, County Waste.
+Carts are the property of our new recycling hauler, County Waste.
 If you move, please leave the cart for the next resident to use.
 To insure collection, place your recycling cart at the curb before 7:00 a.m. with the lid opening facing the street.
 Please note that recycling carts containing household trash will not be serviced and continuous misuse will result in the removal of the recycling cart.
 Do not leave your recycling cart at the curb after your collection day.

 The following materials are recyclable items:

-Cardboard & Mixed Paper - Call 220-6140 to set up a large cardboard collection.
-Flattened boxes, magazines, junk mail, catalogs, telephone books, office paper, cards, stationary, paper grocery bags, school paper, computer paper, shredded paper in paper bags, single layer cardboard such as cereal and tissue boxes, newspapers and advertising inserts.
+Mixed Paper - Magazines, junk mail, catalogs, telephone books, office paper, cards, stationary, paper grocery bags, school paper, computer paper, shredded paper in paper bags, single layer cardboard such as cereal and tissue boxes, newspapers and advertising inserts.

 Glass Bottles & Jars - All types and colors of glass bottles and jars.
 Remove lids and rinse out food residue.
 (Metal lids cans be recycled.)

 Metal Cans – Steel and aluminum food and beverage cans.
 Please rinse out food residue.